 Saxenda (Liraglutide) is a new prescription weight loss drug for the treatment of clinical obesity.
 Saxenda is manufactured by Novo Nordisk.
 The active ingredient in Saxenda is Liraglutide.
 Liraglutide works by imitating the effects of glucagon-like peptide ("GLP-1"), a hormone produced in the intestines that signals to the brain when you are full.
 The drug essentially suppresses appetite by tricking the brain.

 Hundreds of Victoza lawsuits have already been filed.
 It makes sense Victoza would go first because it is an older drug.
-But, if you believe the science that plaintiffs' lawyer are adopting, Saxenda may cause a greater cancer risk because it contains a much higher dose of Liraglutide than Victoza.
-As a result, interest in Saxenda cancer lawsuits is quickly increasing.Growing Concerns Regarding Saxenda and Other Incretin Drugs
+But, if you believe the science that plaintiffs' lawyers tried to adopt, Saxenda could cause a greater cancer risk because it contains a much higher dose of Liraglutide than Victoza.
+This drove interest in Saxenda cancer lawsuits.
+But conclusive scientific proof did not follow.Growing Concerns Regarding Saxenda and Other Incretin Drugs

 In 2009 a study of incretin drugs was conducted on animals.
 The results of the study indicated that increased GLP-1 levels were a probable cause of pancreatic and thyroid cancer in rodents.

 Researchers at UCLA Medical School later conducted a study that autopsied individuals who had been taking incretin drugs.
 The autopsy results showed cell abnormalities in the pancreases of ALL of the individuals who had been taking incretin drugs for one year or more.

 In addition to abnormal cell counts, small tumors were notes in the pancreases of the individuals taking incretin drugs.
 The cell abnormalities and tumors are indications that these individuals may have developed pancreatitis (an inflamed pancreas) or pancreatic cancer in the future.